When you configure a replication, you can enable the retention of up to 24 VM replica instances from Multiple Points in Time (MPIT).

 - The slot time is decremented by the granularity of the retention policy and a check is performed for the earliest instance between the beginning of the current slot and the beginning of the previous slot.
 If the slot contains expiring instances, they are deleted.

 - The number of slots that contain saved instances is analyzed.
 If the number of slots with saved instances is higher than the number of slots determined by the retention policy, the oldest saved instance expires and is deleted.
 The last saved instance is not included in this count.
 In our example, if we had an instance saved for the interval 8:00 - 16:00 o'clock of the previous day, that instance would be deleted.

 The number of replication instances that vSphere Replication keeps depends on the configured retention policy, but also requires that the RPO period is short enough for these instances to be created.
-Because vSphere Replication does not check whether the RPO settings will create enough instances to keep, and does not display a warning message if the instances are not enough, you must ensure that you set vSphere Replication to create the instances that you want to keep.
-For example, if you set vSphere Replication to keep 6 replication instances per day, the RPO period should not exceed 4 hours, so that vSphere Replication can create 6 instances in 24 hours.
+Because vSphere Replication does not verify whether the RPO settings will create enough instances to keep, and does not display a warning message if the instances are not enough, you must ensure that you set vSphere Replication to create the instances that you want to keep.
+For example, if you set vSphere Replication to keep 6 replication instances per day, the RPO period must not exceed 4 hours, so that vSphere Replication can create 6 instances in 24 hours.